mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 > [...] all understanding is in terms of underlying form.

 Underlying form is the connectedness of functional components.
 The What, How, Where and Why.
-The blueprints of how things _actually_ work and their functional composition.
+The blueprints of how things _actually_ work.

 > You discuss things in terms of their immediate appearance or you discuss things in terms of their underlying form [...]